 Graduate students have the opportunity to present their research in a number of workshops and colloquium series.
 At the RIP (Research in Progress) Series, advanced graduate students, former graduate students, and faculty alike give formal presentations.
 In student-organized workshops, students discuss their research with other graduate students and faculty in a less formal setting.

 RESEARCH, COMPUTING AND LIBRARY FACILITIES

-The Institute for Social Science Research (ISSR) supported by UMass Amherst and by grants to faculty members from both public and private sources such as the National Science Foundation, National Institutes of Health, National Institute of Mental Health, and the Rockefeller and MacArthur Foundations, provides a number of research opportunities for graduate students including Research Assistantships and consulting work.
-Part of the Sociology Department, ISSR contains many of the department’s computer facilities and maintains extensive archives of survey data.
+The Institute for Social Science Research (ISSR), supported by UMass Amherst and by grants to faculty members from both public and private sources such as the National Science Foundation, National Institutes of Health, National Institute of Mental Health, and the Rockefeller and MacArthur Foundations, provides a number of research opportunities for graduate students including Research Assistantships and consulting work.
+ISSR contains many computer facilities and maintains extensive archives of survey data.

 Numerous microcomputers and printers, word processing software and statistical programs are available for students.
 The University Computing Center's mainframe equipment and software provide Internet access, electronic mail, and the capacity to handle large data sets.
 The campus is a member of the Inter-University Consortium for Political and Social Research (ICPSR) and the National Center for Health Statistics (NCHS).
 Administered locally within the department, these important resources provide convenient access to a wide array of data sets.